Abe0770/erm/README.md

 # erm
-File handling tool for Linux

-# What is erm?
 <p>Erm file handling tool for linux is a powerfull application that handles tasks like creating, editing, deleting and many more easily and conveniently </p>

 ## Features